tomasszu/ReID_pipeline_demo/ReadMe.md

 This project implements a full pipeline for **vehicle re-identification** in real time using computer vision.
 The pipeline project simulates running the pipeline on any two "live" video streams, where vehicles from the first video are re-identified to the second.
 It includes:
 - Object detection (YOLO)
 - Tracking (ByteTrack)
+- Edited local version of the Supervision package
 - Region-based vehicle crop filtering (Strategy to take snapshots of the vehicles in specific areas and specific amount of times)
 - Feature extraction (custom and pretrained ReID model with ResNet-50 backbone)
 - Vector database with LanceDB